testofthings/toolsaf/documentation/VerifyingSecurityStatements.md

 ![Data collection system architecture image](img/deltaco-smart-plug.png) In this setup, tools were operated by sending commands from the computer to the WiFi-hotspot over SSH.
 The tools we used were **_tcpdump_** and **_nmap_**.

+The collected data is stored to a [batch directory](../Tools.md#batch-files-and-directories).

 ## Notes on Collecting Different Types of Data
 ### Network Traffic
 When it comes to capturing network traffic with, e.g. tcpdump, start capturing packets before powering on the device or starting mobile applications.
 This ensures that all relevant data is captured.